Consumer Electronics Show and Data Privacy

 - LG introduced ThinkQ, an AI platform that gives personalized recommendations based on usage patterns.
 David Vanderwaall, SVP of marketing for LG Electronic’s US Arm, mentioned that the company is using a hybrid privacy-protection method in which the device stores individual usage data, but only aggregated data is sent to the cloud.

-- Mycroft, a smart assistant that competes with Amazon’s Alexa and Google Assitant, does not collect or store any data from the users as do the other two.
+- Mycroft, a smart assistant that competes with Amazon’s Alexa and Google Assitant, does not collect or store any data from the users, unlike the other two.
 It will be interesting to see how intelligent the assistant can be without collecting data.

-- A conference titled “American Privacy Regulations in a Post-GDPR World” featured Walmart’s Director of Global Public Policy, Consumer Technology Association’s SVP of Government and Regulatory Affairs, among others, discussing privacy regulations.
+- A conference titled “American Privacy Regulations in a Post-GDPR World” featured Walmart’s Director of Global Public Policy, Consumer Technology Association’s SVP of Government and Regulatory Affairs, amongst others, discussing privacy regulations.

 In 2019 we will see data privacy becoming a business imperative, either because organizations have to comply with regulations and/or because consumers are demanding it.
 However, organizations have the responsibility to move from using data privacy as a marketing/buzzword to educating customers on how personal data is protected.